vmrasa/MetroNext/README.md

 $ Next bus in 10 minutes
 ```
 # Running
 Development and tests were done using Eclipse.
+If you also wish to develop and run using Eclipse, you can either of the following:
+1) Clone repository: go to Eclipse > File > Import > Git  > select "next", and follow the instructions from there.
+2) Download repository .zip: go to Eclipse > File > Import > Archive File > select "Browse", and navigate to where you downloaded the zip folder.
-To run the project locally, you may either clone or download the repository, and then import the project to Eclipse.
-From there, the project may also be exported as a .jar file and run from the command line.
+Once its running properly in Eclipse, the project may be exported as a .jar file to be run on the command line.